12 min to complete

 Authorization is not in the scope of this lesson, so we’ll use ‘None’ and revisit this in a future lesson.

-We define a table called ‘mutant_data’ with the required properties such as the primary key “last_name” which is of a String data type.
+We define a table called ‘mutant_data’ with the required properties such as the primary key “last_name,” a String data type.
 You can read about Boto 3 data types here.

 Also, in this example, we’ll send the queries directly to our single node.
 In a production environment, you should use a mechanism to distribute different DynamoDB requests to different Scylla nodes, to balance the load.
 More about that in future lessons.